bumble-tech/appyx/documentation/interactions/usage.md

 ### When to use which?

-You should use `AppyxInteractionsComponent` if you're adding standalone Appyx components to your project without using navigation.
+You should use `AppyxInteractionsContainer` if you're adding standalone Appyx components to your project without using navigation.

-You should always use `AppyxNavigationComponent` if you're using Appyx Navigation.
+You should always use `AppyxNavigationContainer` if you're using Appyx Navigation.